 - How to Write Effective Documentation as a Foster or Adoptive Parent

-use an electronic journal such as CaseKeepers.com
+use a DIGITAL journal such as CaseKeepers.com

-CaseKeepers is an electronic journal that may be used from your personal computer, tablet or mobile device.
+CaseKeepers is a digital journal that may be used from your personal computer, tablet or mobile device.
 Each entry is tagged with the date of the entry and the date of the occurrence.
 Entries can be tagged for efficient entry and filtering.
 Documents, photos, videos, and screenshots of texts may all be attached to an entry.
 And finally, you can annotate each entry with information you think is important.

 - Define tags to support your day to day activities or behaviors in CaseKeepers.
 CaseKeepers supports four categories of your choosing.
 Within each category, you may define as many tags as you would like.
 If you are keeping records for multiple children, create a tag for each child.
 Define tags that suit your needs.
 CaseKeepers Customer Success team is happy to help you create a list of useful tags for your use.